 A waste-to-energy plant in Turin, Italy, was preparing for an outage on one of their lines.
-They were waiting for the approval from the notified body to carry out weld overlay.
+They were waiting for approval from the notified body to carry out the weld overlay.
 The outage was nearing, and the approval was yet to come.
-They had an alternative solution they were considering, which wouldn’t require an approval.
+They had an alternative solution they were considering, which wouldn’t require approval.

 The plant, built by CNIM, was commissioned in 2014.
 Following several years in operation, they noticed corrosion in the second pass of the boiler.
-Alloy 625 weld overlay was already installed in the top of the first and second pass, with refractory covering the area from the grate to the collector at the top of the 1st/2nd pass division wall.
+Alloy 625 weld overlay has already been installed in the top of the first and second pass, with refractory covering the area from the grate to the collector at the top of the 1st/2nd pass division wall.
 After the collector in the second pass, the waterwall had no protection.

 IGS HVTS was selected for several reasons.

 Strong global references in similar applications supported by laboratory testing.

 HVTS is not a welding process – the pressure part temperature stays below 150C during the application, therefore, unlike weld overlay, it does not require a NoBo approval.